 Foods That Can Lower Your Blood Pressure.

 It would be an understatement to say that stress levels are high.
-With these higher stress level there is likely a rise in blood pressure.
+With these higher stress level, there is likely rise in blood pressure.

 High blood pressure is a serious and widespread problem for people around the world.